TZstatsADS/fall2017-project1-Pinreeeeeeen/doc/README.md

 Democratic would use more the words like: union, democracy, children, women, generation Republican would use more the words like: bussiness, freedom, laws, economy, laws, labor, amendment

-So we can see that Democratic tend to say something more about human rights, democracy while Republican like to mention government-related issues like laws, rece, economy
+So we can see that Democratic tend to say something more about democracy while Republican like to mention government-related issues like laws, rece, economy

 For the topics, there doesn't exist a big difference.